markri/organist-term/README.md

 Browser Terminal (written in node.js) can be used in any web application where you need a real-time terminal in the browser to monitor execution of some shell command.
-Typical workflow would be to ask the user for some parameters, which will result in a command that is stored in MySQL after which the user will be redirected to the exection page which contains this terminal.
+Typical workflow would be to ask the user for some parameters, which will result in a command that is stored in MySQL after which the user will be redirected to the exection page which will show the realtime exection

 Key Features